-- 1. Identification of Justiciable Issues; - 2.
+- Identification of Justiciable Issues; - 2.
 Legally Empowering and Assisting Religious Minorities; - 3.
 Improving the Delivery of Justice and Policy Reform.

-12 LAS NEWSLETTER ENHANCING THE COMPETENCIES of Criminal Justice Providers the capacity building of the police, two of the most critical of which were communication skills and knowledge and sensitization regarding human rights.
+ENHANCING THE COMPETENCIES

+of Criminal Justice Providers

+Police play the primary role in establishing law & order and in the delivery of justice.
+The Training Needs Assessment (TNA) of Sindh Police conducted by LAS in 2019-2020 identified several areas that were essential for the capacity building of the police, two of the most critical of which were communication skills and knowledge and sensitization regarding human rights.
 Therefore, LAS, through the Sindh Police Training Department, organized two (2) trainings of the trainers of Sindh Police to enhance their competencies in these two thematic areas.